 The Laborers' Fund provides retirement benefits as well as death and disability benefits.
 Employees age 55 or more with at least 10 years of service are entitled to receive a money purchase annuity with partial city contributions if under age 60 with less than 20 years of service.
 Employees age 55 or more with at least 20 years of service are entitled to receive a minimum formula annuity of 2.2% per year service times the final average salary (highest average annual salary for any 4 consecutive years within the last 10 years of service immediately preceding the date of retirement).
 If the employee retires prior to age 60, the annuity shall be reduced by 1/4 of 1% for each month the employee is under age 60 if the employee has less than 30 years of service.
 The original annuity is limited to 75% of the highest average annual salary.
-The monthly annuity is increased by 3% of the original annuity annually thereafter.
+The monthly annuity is increased by 3% of the original annuity at the first payment date following the later of age 60 or the first anniversary of retirement, and by 3% of the original annuity annually thereafter.